homer0/projext/README.md

 Module bundlers have been around for quite some time now and they are amazing tools, they allow us to do so much, from just putting the files together to transpiling, tree shaking, splitting for lazy load, etc.

 I've been bundling projects since [require.js](http://requirejs.org/) was popular, and since mid 2016 I've been using [webpack](https://webpack.js.org/) for almost everything.
-You can configure every detail, adding [Babel](https://babeljs.io/) is so easy, optimizing files, implementing it with [Express](https://expressjs.com), etc; But after year and half, and more than 20 projects built with it...
+You can configure every detail, [Babel](https://babeljs.io/) integration, optimizing files, [Express](https://expressjs.com) middlewares, etc; But after year and half, and more than 20 projects built with it...
 I'm sick and tire of writing the configuration.

 I even [wrote a plugin](https://github.com/homer0/webpack-node-utils/) to manage the configurations, but at the end of the day, I always ended up with huge configurations files, tons of rules and a lot of plugins/dependencies that needed to be up to date and comply with each other versions.

+> I'm well aware of the new features webpack 4 will bring to the table, including all the _"smart defaults"_, and it looks really promising.
+But I still believe **this tool is for a different purpose than just bundling**.

 At some point I started considering start using [Rollup](https://rollupjs.org/), at least for the non web apps projects.
-Rollup was getting a lot of traction and since Facebook started adopting it, its popularity exploded.
+Rollup was getting a lot of traction and since Facebook started adopting it, it got **really** popular.

-I tried it for a library project I had and I was impressed with the results.
-Very simple to use, it doesn't require a lot of configuration and the builds are really small.
+I tried it for a npm package project and the results were pretty impressive: It doesn't require a lot of configuration and there's not a lot of boiler plate code on the builds.

 I considered migrating a few older projects, but I didn't want to have to go over their configurations, so I just kept it for new projects.

-Then, a few months ago, [Parcel](https://parceljs.org/) showed up, and the community was all over it (yes, we are a very hype-driven community :P).
+Then, a few months ago, [Parcel](https://parceljs.org/) showed up, and the community was all over it (I know, we are a very hype-driven community :P).
 And, of course, I wanted to use it, but at that point it was too much.
 That's when I finally understood the _"Javascript Fatigue"_.

-And at that point was when I had the first idea for this project: Preparing boiler plates for different bundlers for different scenarios: library, web page, web app, etc. Yes, it wasn't a very original idea, but it was the start.
+And at that point was when I had the first idea for this project: Preparing boiler plates for different bundlers for different scenarios: library, web page, web app, etc. Yes, it wasn't very original, but it was the start.

-Yes, there were a few issues with that:
+As you may have suspected, there were a few issues:

 - Hard to maintain: Different projects for the same tool that needed to be up-to-date.
 - What about the framework?
-Yes, frameworks are another big cause of the _"Javascript Fatigue"_, and they all have their unique configuration when using a bundler.
+Yes, frameworks are another big cause of the _"Javascript Fatigue"_, and they all have their unique configuration for specific bundlers.
-- I had to align every project to whatever the I would configure on the boiler plates.
+- I had to align every project to whatever the boiler plate needed in order to work.

 But thanks to those problems was that I was able to come with a plan for this project:

-- Make a tool that would understand your project configuration on an _"almost-human"_ readable format.
-Try to move almost every configuration to `boolean` value.
+- Make a tool that would understand your project configuration on an _"almost-human"_ readable format, meaning, try to move almost every configuration to `boolean` or `string` value and no configuration functions.
 - Add another layer, on a form of plugin, that would take the project configuration and apply it to a bundler configuration.
 - And another layer/plugin that would be the framework implementation for that bundler.

 And then I built it.
-Right now it's only webpack as an bundler engine and AngularJS for webpack, but I'm already building the Rollup engine, adding the [React](https://reactjs.org/) to webpack and planning on then making ports of both AngularJS and React.
+Right now it's only webpack as an bundler engine and AngularJS for webpack as framework, but I'm already building the Rollup engine, adding the [React](https://reactjs.org/) to webpack and planning on then making ports of both AngularJS and React.

 My plan is to ask the community for help putting these plugins/recipes together.

 ## Who?

-Of course I know there's no way this will be helpful for everyone, there's no way to make a tool like that.
+Of course there's no way this will be helpful for everyone: a tool that works as an abstraction of other tool could never cover all the possible scenarios.

 This tool is aimed to those who use bundlers everyday to build web sites, libraries and apps without the need to go to the last optimal detail.
 If you need to do that, then use the bundler directly, it's the best choice.